 Security Cameras

-If I’m picking out a security camera for my pet and I, I don’t just want recorded footage.
-I want livestreaming (so I can check on my little guy anytime).
-I want two-way audio (so I can tell him to get off the couch).
-I may even want video-verified professional monitoring (so an alarm monitor can check on him if I can’t).
+If I’m picking out a security camera for my pets and I, I don’t just want recorded footage.
+I want live video so I can check on them, two-way audio so I can tell them to get off the couch, and video-verified monitoring so an agent can check on them (via video) during emergencies.

 When I tested SimpliSafe’s security cameras, I made sure they each offered all of those things.
 The Live Guard feature, in particular, is pretty impressive.
 If you opt in, an alarm monitor will actually view your camera footage when they receive a signal that something’s off.